-Perimeter Ditch System: The perimeter ditch system is shown on Figure 2.
+Perimeter Ditch System: The Perimeter Ditch System is shown on Figure 2.
 Flow through the ditch system is maintained and monitored by DTE to ensure adequate flow to the SDB.
 Vegetation in the ditches is well established and is routinely maintained.
-The plant has put together a 3-year rotation (2017-2019) ditch maintenance program where approximately 1/3 of the ditch alignment length is scheduled for removal of excessive vegetation each year.
-In 2017 and/or 2018 scheduled maintenance was performed in the perimeter ditch alignment on the east and north sides of the Landfill and along the SDB perimeter slopes.
-The SDB slopes that were cleared of excessive vegetation appeared stable and well maintained as shown in Photograph 1.
-Photographs of ditch maintenance completed are provided in Appendix B and include Photographs 10, 12, 14, 15, 16 and 19.
-Photograph 34 shows a new ditch constructed in Early 2018 replacing an old ditch that previously drained water from an onsite runoff collection pond.
-Additional photos were provided in the 2018 inspection report.
+The plant had put together a 3-year rotation (2017-2019) ditch maintenance program where approximately 1/3 of the ditch alignment length was scheduled for removal of excessive vegetation each year.
+Review of the DTE 2019 and 2020 weekly and Quarterly Inspection reports indicated that ditch vegetation maintenance was completed for several portions of the perimeter ditch alignment along the northeast, north, west and southwest sides of the Landfill and along the SDB perimeter slopes.
+The SDB and perimeter ditch slopes that were cleared of excessive vegetation appeared stable and well maintained as shown in Photographs 4, 24, 25, 26, 27, 28 and 46.
+Photograph 45 shows an interior haul road and a new ditch constructed in early 2018 replacing an old ditch that previously drained water from an onsite runoff collection pond.
 Ditch maintenance schedule modifications are subject to the needs of the site.

 A ditch staff gauge system is used to monitor water level in the perimeter ditch.
-Review of the monitoring summary tables prepared by TRC for the 3rd and 4th Quarter 2018 together with the completed maintenance activities for the NW Groundwater Capture System indicates ditch flow is occurring in the appropriate flow direction.
-Review of the 1st Quarter 2019 ditch elevations all indicate proper flow direction, except that Staff Gauge 13, located near the SDB, indicated a slightly higher water level.
-This level may have been a miss reading or report typo but DTE was requested to re-read the staff gauge and the new reading indicated continuous gradient flow to the SDB, consistent with previous 2018 reported elevations.
-Photographs 6, 8, 9, 10, 11, 12, 14, 15, 16, 19, 41, 42, 43 and 48 (includes those mentioned above) show typical ditch conditions at various staff gauge and culvert locations.
+Review of the monitoring summary tables prepared by TRC for the 4th Quarter 2019 and 1st Quarter 2020 together with the completed maintenance activities indicates ditch flow is occurring in the appropriate flow direction.
+Photographs 8, 11, 13, 14, 17, 18, 19, 20, 21, 22, 24, 25, 26, 27, 28, 44, and 48 (includes those mentioned above) show typical ditch conditions at various staff gauge, interior and perimeter ditch, and culvert locations.

 The slurry wall is located outside of the perimeter ditch and along the property boundary.
-Most of the slurry wall markers have been removed for road construction or general maintenance activities.
+Many location markers remain identifying the below ground slurry wall location.